saikamara59/thrift-store-react/README.md

 ## Features:

-- User Authentication: Sign up, log in, and manage your account securely.
+- User Authentication: Sign up, sign in, and manage your account securely.

 - Product Browsing: Explore a wide range of vintage and thrifted items.